Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation

 In this work, the problem we consider is inverse to those of solving the eigenstates of a given Hamiltonian.
-Suppose the state is given.
-Our aim is to predict the parameters in the many-body Hamiltonian by training a CNN model, so that the given state is the ground state.
-Solving such an inverse problem would be meaningful and important for, e.g., designing the Hamiltonian of a quantum annealer to prepare a target state \cite{das2008colloquium}.
-To this end, we propose QubismNet that consists of two main parts (Figure \ref{fig-QN} (a)).
-The first part is a map to transform the states into images, and the second is a CNN to transform the images to the predictions of the target parameters in the Hamiltonian.
-The purpose of mapping the states to images is to utilize the superior powers of CNN processing images.
+Suppose the state or its local reduced density matrices (RDMs) is given.
+Our aim is to estimate the parameters in the many-body Hamiltonian by training a CNN model, so that the given state is the ground state.
+Solving such a problem would be meaningful and important for, e.g., designing the Hamiltonian of a quantum annealer to prepare a target state \cite{das2008colloquium}.
+To this end, we propose QubismNet that consists of two main parts (FIG. \ref{fig-QN} (a)).
+The first part is a map to transform the RDMs into images, and the second is a CNN to transform the images to the estimations of the target parameters in the Hamiltonian.
+The purpose of mapping the RDMs to images is to utilize the power of CNN processing images.
 Similar idea has been used in Ref. \cite{berthusen2020learning}, where the thermodynamic data (specific heat and others) are transformed to images by wavelet transformation before being fed to the CNN.
-The state-image map we use is known as Qubism \cite{rodriguez2012qubism}, where the obtained images are of fractals (see some examples in Figure \ref{fig-QN} (b)) that can reveal the physical properties of the state.
+The RDM-image map we use is known as Qubism \cite{rodriguez2012qubism}, where the obtained images are of fractals (see some examples in FIG. \ref{fig-QN} (b)) that can reveal the physical properties of the state.